menu

 Demographics

-In terms of college education, Amenia is nearly on par with the US average for all cities of 21.84%: 18.87% of adults 25 and older in Amenia have a bachelor's degree or advanced degree.
+The percentage of adults in Amenia who are college-educated is close to the national average for all communities of 21.84%: 18.87% of the adults in Amenia have a bachelor's degree or advanced degree.

 Amenia is a very ethnically-diverse town.
 The people who call Amenia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amenia residents report their race to be White.
 Amenia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 25.63% of the town’s residents.
 Important ancestries of people in Amenia include Irish, German, English, Italian, and Dutch.